 |Permitted Uses:||The license agreement is displayed after you log on to SciFinder.
 You must agree to it before searching.|

 SciFinder How-to Guide (Web Version)

-For further assistance, contact a librarian.
+For further assistance, Ask the Library.

 |Software Requirements:||Accessing the Web Version of SciFinder|

 |System Availability:||SciFinder System Availability|